swcarpentry/git-novice/episodes/01-basics.md

 These modern systems also include powerful merging tools that make it possible for multiple authors to work on the same files concurrently.

-For those interested, the Carpentries have a [Version Control with Mercurial](https://swcarpentry.github.io/hg-novice/) lesson (2013-2018), which provides additional context and historical perspective.
+For those interested, The Carpentries has a [Version Control with Mercurial](https://swcarpentry.github.io/hg-novice/) lesson (2013-2018), which provides additional context and historical perspective.
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::  challenge